Daviex/Steins-Gate-Archive-Decompiler/README.md

 This tools was made for the Italian Steins;Gate Project!

 If you use it, just mention where you took it from!

+# How it works?
+Simply.
+Build the project, and move your NPA file over the exe, it will decompile inside the same folder the file.

+Enjoy